built-on-openfin/container-starter/how-to/use-interop/README.md

 # How To Use Interop API

-This directory contains information related to how to use the OpenFin Interop API.
+This directory contains information related to how to use the HERE Interop API.

 ## What you can do with this repository